We’ve been huge fans of Xterra every since we started doing triathlon back in the early 2000’s.

 We believe that Xterra’s unique direct-to-consumer model helps the company pass along some real value to triathletes and swimmers.

 Xterra is also a prolific marketer, sponsoring many events and groups.
 Because of that, Xterra’s name is recognized by most triathletes.
-It is one of the names in triathlon that has really become ubiquitous with the sport.
+We appreciate their continual support of the multisport world, and Xterra is one of the names in triathlon that has really become ubiquitous with the sport.

-In addition to wetsuits, Xterra makes a line of high-end speedsuits as well as other gear such as triathlon bags.
-In the end, though it is best known for its line of wetsuits that are generally recognized as very competitive and good quality — here is the lowdown, as well as some great discounts on Xterra wetsuits using our code (EBOOK).
+In addition to wetsuits, Xterra makes a line of high-end speedsuits as well as other gear such as swim goggles.
+In the end, though it is perhaps best known for its line of wetsuits that are generally recognized as very competitive and good quality — here is the lowdown, as well as some great discounts on Xterra wetsuits using our code (EBOOK).

 Xterra’s High End Wetsuit: The Vengeance

 The top wetsuit in the Xterra lineup is the Vengeance wetsuit, a suit that is decidedly high-end with excellent quality and paneling.
 We consider it one of the best wetsuits on the market for long races.
 The biggest difference is in design, where the Vengeance is much more focused on giving swimmers a “downhill” swim feel.
 The legs have thicker 5mm neoprene, while the chest and upper is a thinner 3mm thickness (to compare, some of the other high-end wetsuits on the market give you 5mm thickness the entire way through).
 That will make your legs more buoyant than your upper, providing more of a balanced distribution of flotation.
 Because your legs are more dense, they require more support than your air-filled top.